chr0nikler/chr0nikler.github.io/index.md

 layout: default
 ---

 Hi.
 I'm Joraaver Chahal.
 I'm a software engineer and personal trainer trying to broaden my horizons.
-For example, right now I'm trying to launch an app focused on improving the standard of care for physical therapy after surgery, starting with [ACL reconstruction](https://diffzero.com).
+For example, my twin and I have launched an app focused on improving the standard of care for physical therapy after surgery, starting with [ACL reconstruction](https://diffzero.com).

 I have some degree of expertise in software engineering and sports rehabilitation.
 I'd like to feel this way about business, money, writing, and music too.
 Time will tell.